English holidaymakers given green light to travel abroad from Saturday

 It will be kept “under constant review” so that self-isolation measures can be re-introduced if health risks increase.

+Around 60 countries and overseas territories will be on the initial list, Transport Secretary Grant Shapps told Sky News.

-There is speculation the initial list could feature as many as 75 countries, such as those in the European Union, British territories including Bermuda and Gibraltar, as well as Turkey, Thailand, Australia and New Zealand.
+There is speculation it will include countries in the European Union, British territories including Bermuda and Gibraltar, as well as Turkey, Thailand, Australia and New Zealand.

 Ministers failed to guarantee reciprocal arrangements with all the included nations, meaning some may require English holidaymakers to go into quarantine at the beginning of their trip.